samueldosramos/dotfiles/README.md

 ## Manual setup

-[iTerm2](https://iterm2.com) settings are changed by [dotfiles.sh](install/dotfiles.sh), but you can change them manually if you prefer.
+[iTerm2](https://iterm2.com) settings are changed by [dotfiles.sh](install/dotfiles.sh) and it will look the same as [screenshot](#screenshot), but you can change them manually if you prefer.
 My [Visual Studio Code](https://code.visualstudio.com) settings are loaded by the [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) extension, so you will have to change manually or load your settings.

-### iTerm2 - Change the color theme:
+### iTerm2 - Change the color theme

-iTerm → Preferences → Profiles → Colors → Color presets.
+You can use the default theme or switch to your preferred theme.
 I use [Dracula](https://draculatheme.com) theme.

-### iTerm2 - Change font:

-iTerm → Preferences → Profiles → Text → Change Font.
+`iTerm2 → Preferences → Profiles → Colors → Color presets`

+### iTerm2 - Change font

+You can use the default font or switch to your preferred font.
 I use [JetBrains Mono](https://jetbrains.com/mono) with 13px.

+`iTerm2 → Preferences → Profiles → Text → Change Font`

-### iTerm2 - Enable word jumps and word deletion, aka natural text selection:
+### iTerm2 - Enable word jumps and word deletion, aka natural text selection

-By default, word jumps (option + → or ←) and word deletions (option + backspace) do not work.
-To enable these, go to: iTerm → Preferences → Profiles → Keys → Load Preset... → Natural Text Editing
+By default, word jumps (`option` + `→` or `←`) and word deletions (`option` + `backspace`) do not work.

+`iTerm2 → Preferences → Profiles → Keys → Load Preset... → Natural Text Editing`

-### Visual Studio Code config:
+### Visual Studio Code - Config

-Code → Preference → Settings (or CMD + ,) and add or edit the following values:
+`Code → Preference → Settings (or CMD + ,) and add or edit the following values:`

 ```json
 "editor.fontFamily": "JetBrains Mono",